michaelmayer-hpe/Labs/Docker/README.md

 3. Try to adapt the Dockerfile to solve that issue. **Discuss with your trainer if you're stuck !**

 `#` **`perl -pi -e 's|D httpd|D /usr/sbin/apachectl -DFOREGROUND -k start|' Dockerfile`**
 (This magic command replaces the launch of the httpd command by the apachectl one with the right options.
-If you are using RHEL 7 as the host OS, you will have to install perl via yum.)
+If you are using RHEL 7 as the host OS, you will have to install perl via yum).

 1. Try to use a browser (you may want to install lynx) to connect to your web server.
 Can you do it ?
 2. Which IP address do you point to ?
-You can use `docker exec` to connect to the container and get the IP address for the container.
+You can use `docker exec` to get the IP address for the container.

 By default, the container ports are not exposed outside of the container.
 So you can't use your host OS to access your isolated webserver.
 If you are running the container locally navigate to http://localhost in the host browser.
 If the container is running on lab instruture navigate to http://10.3.222.x (as directed by the instructor).